Canucks vs Penguins Prediction — AI Finds CAN'T MISS NHL Lines & Props (Oct 21)

 Get to know the goaltender: https://t.co/xtcTV0vp02 pic.twitter.com/mIVZ78Vsva

-Remi, our AI sports genius, has been pouring over exorbitant amounts of data from every simulation between the Canucks and Penguins and using recursive machine learning and industry leading AI to crunch the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over mountains of data from every simulation between the Canucks and Penguins and using recursive machine learning and industry leading AI to crunch the data to a single cover probability.

-The Algorithm has been most focused on the growing weight knucklehead sportsbettors often put on Vancouver’s strength factors between a Canucks team going up against a possibly improved Penguins team.
-We’ve found the true game analytics might reflect a slight lean against one Vegas line in particular.
+Oddly enough, we’ve seen the AI has been most keyed in on the linear correlation of emphasis human bettors tend to put on Pittsburgh’s strength factors between a Canucks team going up against a possibly unhealthy Penguins team.
+Trends look to say the true game analytics might reflect a slight lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our NHL AI picks for FREE now.